 Begin by submitting your online application.
 Please note that there is a $65, non-refundable application fee.

 Applicants must submit official transcripts from all accredited academic institutions attended.
 If not sent electronically, transcripts must arrive in their official, sealed envelopes.
 Transcripts can be mailed to 1453 Mission Street.
 San Francisco, CA 94103.

 To be eligible for admissions, applicants must have completed a minimum of 54 transferable semester units.
-Of those 54 transferable semester units, applicants must have completed the minimum general education requirements below.
 General education requirements are designed to give you a broad background in various disciplines.
 Learn more about what constitutes transferable units.

 General Educations Requirements: The completion of the following fields is not a prerequisite to enter the program, but rather an assessment of general education requirements necessary for graduation.
-We encourage you to meet as many of these requirements before entering the program, however, if you are lacking units in one of these subjects, you'll be able to take them as elective courses while enrolled in the program at CIIS.
+We encourage you to meet as many of these requirements before entering the program, however, if you are lacking units, often you'll be able to take them as elective courses while enrolled in the program at CIIS.

 If you are uncertain about your eligibility, you can email your unofficial transcripts to School of Undergraduate Studies for an unofficial transcript evaluation at firstname.lastname@example.org